WE FIGHT FOR YOUR RIGHTS!

 Whether your case is a felony or misdemeanor, district attorneys take domestic violence charges very seriously and the consequences of a conviction can be devastating.
 You face losing your gun rights, your freedom and your ability to see your partner and your children.

 LET OUR ATTORNEYS MAKE THE DIFFERENCE IN YOUR CASE

 Our lawyers have defended thousands of domestic violence cases over the years and we are proud of our success record.
 There are numerous defenses that may apply to your case.
 And, it's possible that you should never have been arrested.

 We will support and fight for you during this difficult time in your life.
 We take a holistic approach to legal services.
 This means that, in addition to being the best Monterey domestic violence attorneys, we consider each client as a whole person, not just a legal matter to be addressed and forgotten.
 Our lawyers are zealous, compassionate and ready to guide you through a confusing and complex experience with the legal system.

 Simply being accused of domestic violence is often enough to cause the police to arrest you, even without evidence of guilt and even if your partner does not want you prosecuted (read more here).
 The Crawford Law Firm does not accept this kind of unconstitutional practice!
 If your constitutional rights to be free from unlawful and unreasonable search and seizure have been violated, we will move the court to have any unlawfully obtained evidence deemed inadmissible at your trial.
 A successful motion can result in a better deal, a dismissal of your case or a not guilty verdict.

 A THOROUGH INVESTIGATION CAN AVOID CHARGES BEING FILED

 Our Monterey domestic violence attorneys will immediately gather every report, review video evidence, interview witnesses, collect and take photographs and listen to any 911 calls.
-This investigation often provides the information we need to get a case dismissed or to convince the district attorney that charges should never be filed against you at all.
+Our investigation often provides the information we need to get a case dismissed or to convince the district attorney that charges should never be filed against you at all.
 Then, we can file a motion to have your arrest record sealed so that potential employers will not know this ever occurred.